Language-Research-Technology/ldaca-website/content/news/posts/ldaca-metadata-ecosystem-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide21.png' alt=' ' title='Slide: 21' border='1'  width='85%%'/>

-Broadly speaking there are two ways that an Arkisto-style repository can be structured and the profile sets out criteria for choosing one of the options.
+Broadly speaking there are two ways that an {{< glossary_link display="Arkisto" id="arkisto" >}}-style repository can be structured and the profile sets out criteria for choosing one of the options.

 For small, stable collections of data, an entire collection (often referred to as a ‘corpus’ by linguists) can be stored in a single directory or directory-like structure in an object store.